Jpomz/ENVS318-Applied-R-NatSci/exercises/Portal-data-manip-pipes-R.md

 Use pipes (either `|>` or `%>%`) to combine the following operations to manipulate the data.

+At the end of each sub-problem, print out your final object.

 1. Use `mutate()`, `select()`, and `filter()` with `is.na()` to create a new data frame with the `year`, `species_id`, and weight **in kilograms** of each individual, with no null weights.